-- 4.1 We have an incredibly rich and diverse food and drink industry in Scotland, which is a major contributor to the Scottish economy valued at £10.5 billion in 2012, with ambitions to grow the industry to £16.5 billion by 2017.67 - 4.2 The Scottish Government's national food and drink policy provides the overarching national framework for growing this key industry sector, and achieving their wider aspiration for Scotland to become a good food nation.
-In our primary consumer protection role FSS has an important part to play in contributing to sustainable economic growth within the sector by adopting a proportionate and targeted regulatory approach.8 The vast majority of Scottish food businesses are compliant with food and feed law, and we will seek to work with industry to safeguard and enhance the international reputation of the Scottish food and drink industry, promoting a culture which values regulatory compliance, so that food and drink sold in Scotland is safe, authentic and contributes to healthy diets. - 4.3 FSS fundamentally believes that compliance is both good for consumers and good for business.
-The protection of public health is compatible with business and economic growth.
+- regulatory approach.7 The vast majority of Scottish food businesses are compliant with food and feed law, and we will seek to work with industry to safeguard and enhance the international reputation of the Scottish food and drink industry, promoting a culture which values regulatory compliance, so that food and drink sold in Scotland is safe, authentic and contributes to healthy diets. - 4.3 FSS fundamentally believes that regulatory compliance is both good for consumers and good for business.
+The protection of public health is compatible with, and underpins, business and economic growth.
 Therefore those who are committed to compliance will be supported, but irresponsible food businesses who put consumers at risk, flout the law, or jeopardise Scotland's reputation, will be dealt with robustly through the application of effective and dissuasive sanctions.